 Finally, the two GCR BlockAck mechanisms show a very different behavior despite their similar design.
-The Immediate scheme provides the largest throughput of all schemes (by far) in all considered scenarios, while with the Delayed version, $S_m$ is reduced by approximately two thirds.
-The reasons for the good performance of the Immediate scheme are two-fold: first, the "Burst Size" configuration guarantees that whenever the AP accesses the channel, it obtains a large share of the resources; and second, the exchange of control frames cannot be interrupted by unicast stations.
-In contrast, with the Delayed version not only more channel time is spent on control messages due to the acknowledgments, but also stations have to defer channel access and compete with unicast stations to transmit these frames, which may result in collisions and retransmissions.
+The Immediate scheme provides the largest throughput of all schemes (by far) in all considered scenarios, whereas with the Delayed version, S_m is reduced by approximately two thirds.
+The reasons for the good performance of the Immediate scheme are twofold.
+First, the "Burst Size" configuration guarantees that, whenever the AP accesses the channel, it obtains a large share of the resources; and second, the exchange of control frames cannot be interrupted by unicast STAs.
+In contrast, with the Delayed version, not only more channel time is spent on control messages due to the acknowledgments but also STAs have to defer channel access and compete with unicast STAs to transmit these frames, which may result in collisions and retransmissions.